gallowayevan/workforceblog/source/_posts/how-rapidly-have-physicians-pas-and-nps-grown-in-rural-and-urban-counties-in-nc.md

 hide: false
 permalink: /physician_np_pa_growth_rural2017
 teaserText: >-
-  How Rapidly Have Physicians, PAs, and NPs Grown in Rural and Urban Counties in NC?
+  How rapidly have physicians, PAs, and NPs grown in rural and urban counties in NC?
 teaserImage: /images/posts/ncphysicianpanpgrowthnonmetro2017.jpg
 keywords: >-